Interested in visiting Iceland in May? Or trying to find a fantastic destination for your upcoming May vacation? Look no further!

 - Lake Mývatn Nature Reserve

-- Check out our summer self-drive tours of Iceland.
+Check out these self-drive tours of Iceland.

-What about the highlands?
+What about the Icelandic Highlands?

 Did you hear about the fantastic hiking trails located in this remote area of Iceland?
 They are colorful, memorable, and ideal for hikers looking for their next challenge.